Category Archives: William Castle

 As the film progresses, we slowly wonder if Lucy is hallucinating, still unstable, or perhaps being set up by someone else.

-Strait-Jacket is laced with several good scares, as both a grizzled farmhand and a vacationing doctor meet their fates, the build-up to the kills is quite well done.
-A slamming door or a figure in the shadows are all used to wonderful effect to elicit suspense.
+Strait-Jacket is laced with several good scares, as a grizzled farmhand and a vacationing doctor meet their fates.
+The build-up to the kills is quite well done.
+A slamming door or a figure in the shadows are all used to tremendous effect and elicit suspense.

 To Castle’s credit, he uses elements of fright to make the film better than the writing is.

-The plot itself is fine, but certainly not high art, nor anything rather inventive.
-The “big reveal” at the end is rather hokey and seemingly a play on the Alfred Hitchcock classic, Psycho, but lacking the high intensity- the ending is also a tad abrupt.
+The plot itself is fine, but indeed not high art, nor anything rather inventive.
+The “big reveal” at the end is rather hokey and seemingly a play on the Alfred Hitchcock classic Psycho (1960), but lacking the high intensity- the ending is also a tad abrupt.